 Why Moving Averages is so Popular Among Forex Traders?

 The capacity of MAs to aggregate data from a certain time period into a ‘bird’s eye view’ of recognized patterns and trends makes them popular among forex traders.
 The ability to predict the direction of the market, which is where MAs might come in, is arguably the most crucial component of successful forex trading.

 Forex traders may better estimate their next move by determining the average price of a market and tracking how it changes over time.

-Another advantage of the MA indicator is that it is very simple to compute manually compared to certain forex trading mathematical methods.
+Another advantage of the Forex Moving Averages indicator is that it is very simple to compute manually compared to certain forex trading mathematical methods.
 This is due to the fact that it is just the average price of a market over a set period of time.
 This also makes it completely customizable, allowing you to compute the MA for any time period or market.

 How Does It Work?

 On the graph, it appears as a line.
 The average price of securities over a set of time intervals display.
 The MA line generated by averaging the price across a set of time intervals.
 The chart then labelled with the average price.
 The closing price of each candle is generally what this is.

 Classification of MA: